 Cumberland River Bicentennial Trail

 The Cumberland River Bicentennial Trail has 6.7 miles of bike trails and hiking trails along the scenic Cumberland River.
 Sections of the trail, from Marks Creek to Sycamore Creek are paved with public parking and handicap cap access which is convenient for street bikes, strollers, and wheelchairs.
-Eagle Pass sections are compacted gravel which makes suitable hiking trails and mountain bike trails.

 The first 3.7 miles of the Cumberland River Bicentennial Trail is paved starting at the Marks Creek Trailhead.
 This section of the trail has public parking and is wheelchair accessible from both Marks Creek and Sycamore Creek trailheads.
 Paving ends at the Sycamore Creek Trailhead.
-There is a comfort station at Turkey Junction, which is about 1.1 miles (1.77 km) from the Marks Creek Trailhead or 2.8 miles (4.50 km) from Sycamore Creek Trailhead.

 See our location page for directions and map details.